panayiotis03/Smart-Parking-Prediction-System/README.md

 ---

  How to Run the Project Locally
-Clone the repository
+1.Clone the repository
-Move the project folder into: xampp/htdocs/
+2.Move the project folder into: xampp/htdocs/
-Start Apache and MySQL from XAMPP
+3.Start Apache and MySQL from XAMPP
-Open your browser and visit:
+4.Open your browser and visit: